“The Farewell” star Awkwafina makes Golden Globes history

 She’s just the 6th woman of Asian descent to be nominated ahead of the lead actress in a musical or comedy category.

-In her acceptance speech, Awkwafina said Wang gave her “the chance of a lifetime”“taught me so much.”
+In her acceptance speech, Awkwafina said Wang gave her “the chance of a lifetime” and “taught me so much.”

 “I told you I’d get a job, dad.”